alterationx10/alterationx10/blog/drafts/smooth-operator.md

 > acquired before the resource is used and automatically released after the resource is used.
 - [The Docs](https://zio.dev/next/datatypes/resource/zmanaged/)

-So a `ZManged` is like a `try/catch/finally` - but you don't have to set up a lot of boilerplate.
+So a `ZManged` is like a `try/catch/finally` that handles your resources - but you don't have to set up a lot of boilerplate.
 A common pattern I've used in the past would be to use a `thunk` to do something similar.
-The (very unsafely, with no error handling) example below handles the acquisition and release of the connection + statement, and you just need to pass in a function that takes a statement, and produces a result.
+The (very unsafe, with no error handling) example below handles the acquisition and release of the connection + statement, and you just need to pass in a function that takes a statement, and produces a result.

 ```scala
 def sqlAction[T](thunk: Statement => T): T = {